serenorg/serendb/storage_scrubber/README.md

-# Neon Storage Scrubber
+# SerenDB Storage Scrubber

-This tool directly accesses the S3 buckets used by the Neon `pageserver` and `safekeeper`, and does housekeeping such as cleaning up objects for tenants & timelines that no longer exist.
+This tool directly accesses the S3 buckets used by the SerenDB `pageserver` and `safekeeper`, and does housekeeping such as cleaning up objects for tenants & timelines that no longer exist.

 ## Usage